fleetdm/fleet/handbook/engineering/README.md

 Each week these are tracked and shared in the weekly KPI sheet by Luke Heath.

 ### Definitions
-In the above process, any reference to "product" refers to: Mo Zhu, Head of Product.
+In the above process, any reference to "product" refers to: Noah Talerman, Head of Product Design.
 In the above process, any reference to "QA" refers to: Reed Haynes, Product Quality Specialist

 ## Infrastructure